excaliburjs/excalibur-perlin/readme.md

 You can use the generator to sample perlin noise with the given configuration.

+NOTE: (x,y,x) input parameters are expected to be normalized between 0 - 1.0

 * `generator.noise(x)` - Sample 1D noise, outputs a value [0, 1]
 * `generator.noise(x, y)` - Sample 2D noise, outputs a value [0, 1]
 * `generator.noise(x, y, z)` - Sample 3D noise, , outputs a value [0, 1]